FlexCoreLib/flexcore/README.md

 call to cmake.
 The libraries will then be installed in
 <prefix>/lib${LIB_SUFFIX}

+To use flexcore in a cmake based project check the [usage](USING.md) document.

 Dependencies
 ------------
 - C++14 compatible compiler (tested with GCC-5.2, Clang-3.6)